Tacos de canasta: Basket

 The basket is lined with kraft paper, aluminum foil and a plastic or rubber bag, typically blue.
-To fill it, firstly a layer of tacos is placed, then a layer of onion (sometimes also dried chili peppers) and a bath of lard or hot adobo; so on until the basket is completed.
+To fill it, first a layer of tacos is placed, then a layer of onion (sometimes also dried chili peppers) and a bath of lard or hot adobo; so on until the basket is completed.
 A medium basket allows a capacity for 100-150 tacos, while the largest ones contain 200-500 tacos.

 They are covered with cloth blankets to preserve temperature and humidity.
 The basket allows them to stay warm for up to 4–6 hours.

 Traditions

 Basket taco vendor on a bicycle, Mexico City.

 Tacos de canasta are named for the basket that is used for storage and sale.
 Between 7:00 and 8:00, the taqueros leave Xiloxochitla, by bicycle if it is to the nearby municipalities, or in trucks if it is to the large cities such as Mexico City or Puebla; some of whom reside in the city during the week, and return to Xiloxochitla on the weekend.
 Basket tacos are on the streets from mid-morning (10:00 - 11:00) until late afternoon (16:00 - 17:00).

 Typically, customers gather around the stall and consume their tacos standing on the spot.
 Regulars include blue-collar workers, college students, and office workers who have little time for breakfast.
 This custom has spread throughout Mexico City.

 In 2016, a basket taco vendor from Mexico City named Marven, although better known as Lady Tacos de Canasta, rose to fame for appearing in the Pride parade with her particular way of advertising: “Tacos!
 Tacos de canasta!
 Tacos!”.
 Later, Marven would participate in the Netflix micro-documentary Taco Chronicles (2019), for which she would be awarded the James Beard Foundation Award.